• Home

 And then there’s AI-driven disruption, which is seeing people increasingly locked out of the workforce.

 Whether you’re furloughed by politics, pushed out by automation, or walking away on your own terms, sudden income loss hits hard.
-But Michela Allocca, founder of Break Your Budget tells Fortune there are ways to prepare for substantial changes to your income.
+But Michela Allocca, founder of Break Your Budget tells Coins2Day there are ways to prepare for substantial changes to your income.

 1. If you are laid off, review your severance package now